subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 | 10 m       | 33 ft      | 2 bar/atm        | .42 bar/atm | 1.58 bar/atm | .80 bar/atm  | 1.20 bar/atm |
 | 20 m       | 66 ft      | 3 bar/atm        | .63 bar/atm | 2.37 bar/atm | 1.20 bar/atm | 1.80 bar/atm |
 | 30 m       | 99 ft      | 4 bar/atm        | .84 bar/atm | 3.16 bar/atm | 1.60 bar/atm | 2.40 bar/atm |

+## Partial Pressure Calculations

+The following abbreviations appear within the formulas in this section:

+- "P" for pressure (ambient pressure)
+- "PO2" for partial pressure of oxygen
+- "PN2" for partial pressure of nitrogen
+- "FO2" for fraction of oxygen (such as, 21% = 0.21)
+- "FN2" for fraction of nitrogen (such as, 79% = 0.79)
+- "D" for depth
+- "EAD" for equivalent air depth

+*Note*: The formulas for converting depth to ambient pressure and ambient pressure to depth are addressed in the earlier section on pressure.

+To determine the partial pressure of a component gas in any gas mixture, simply multiply the ambient pressure by the fraction of that gas.
+In the case of air, the partial pressures of oxygen and nitrogen may be calculated with the following formulas: